 Free shipping on all orders

 In 1989, Sarah Cooper placed seventeenth in the Scripps National Spelling Bee after winning the San Diego County Spelling Bee.
-Although her spelling career ended there, she did go on to receive a bachelor's degree in American history and literature from Harvard College and has taught middle and high school history and English for almost two decades in Los Angeles, Boulder (CO), and La Jolla (CA).
-She is currently teaching eighth-grade U.S. history and serves as Dean of Studies at Flintridge Preparatory School in La Canada, California.
+Although her spelling career ended there, she did go on to receive a bachelor's degree in American history and literature from Harvard College and has taught middle and high school history and English for almost two decades in Los Angeles, Boulder (Colorado), and La Jolla (California).
+She is currently teaching eighth-grade US history and serves as Dean of Studies at Flintridge Preparatory School in La Canada, California.

 "I am not sure I could avoid the profession," she says, adding that both of her parents were career public high school teachers before they retired.
 Sarah says that she wanted to become a teacher to be with kids every day.
 "I also wanted to give back to the next generation what I learned from my many knowledgeable and kind teachers in elementary, middle, and high school.
 I wanted to teach skills and cultural literacy concepts that can help students be productive, thoughtful citizens of the world."

 In her classrooms, she likes to watch kids focus their energy into productive thinking as they start the day's activities.
 "I love connecting what we are learning in history to current events outside the classroom.
 I love watching students grow from year to year in my classrooms or in the hallways of our school.
 I love one-on-one conferencing with students when we can discuss their writing and their thinking," Sarah says.